wsjcpp/wsjcpp/docs/README.md

 (in a progress...)

 Yet one...
-'Source Package Manager For C++' for create a little microservices based on dockerfile using c++
+'C++ Source Package Manager' for create a little microservices based on dockerfile using c++

 ## Mission